HarryJeon24/SpeakEasy/README.md

 1. Clone this repository to your local machine.

-2. Open the `main.py` and 'evaluation.py' files and replace the path in the following linex of code:
+2. Open the `main.py` and 'evaluation.py' files and replace the path in the following lines of code:

 ```python
 openai.api_key_path = 'path/to/your/chat_gpt_api_key.txt'